Mount Pisgah State Park

 The park offers a variety of educational programs for the general public.
 Visitors can enjoy:

 During the summer months, youth ages 4 to 13 are invited to participate in

 - Hide ‘n Seekers

-During the spring and fall, programming shifts from interpretation for the general public to environmental education for school groups.
+During the spring and fall, programming shifts from public programs to environmental education for school groups.
 The park serves as an outdoor classroom for area schools.

 Students participate in hands-on environmental education activities to further their awareness and understanding of the natural world.
 Reservations must be made in advance.

 For additional information about any programs provided by Mount Pisgah State Park, contact the park office.